urswiss/hangouts-for-schools/README.md

 There is a catch here.
 After the children clicked on the meeting link you need to grant access to each.
 So make sure that you are logged in with your Google Hangouts Meet G Suite business account to confirm those requests.

 ## Google for education
 For the longterm, a school might consider to register for "G Suite for education".
-Free of charge for public schools, it provides additonal benefits:
+Free of charge for public schools, it provides additional benefits:
 * no "granting access" required for Google Hangouts Meet meetings
 * the teacher can organize meetings herself and can prevent kids from muting her own microphone
 * Google Classroom for managing teaching and learning